browserup/docs/en/load/load-test-with-java.md

 There are two approaches to creating this type of test:

-* Use our standard-full image with a FAT Jar.
+* Use our standard image with a FAT Jar.
 A Fat JAR is compiled with all dependencies built into the Jar.
 For this approach, your app will be run with our built-in Java (OpenJDK 17)

-* Use a custom image based on our browserup/standard-base.
+* Use a custom image based on our browserup/custom-base.
 With a custom image, you are free to install whatever dependencies you like into the image, as well as to change the Java version or tweak the image in other ways.